-Actionable Indoor Air Quality Improvement Strategies
+Actionable Indoor Air Quality Strategies for Reopening

 Increasing ventilation is not the only factor to consider.
-Humidity plays a role in transmission, as viruses can travel easier in dry air.
-Because low humidity conditions dry out our airways, we are more susceptible to infection with dry air.
+Humidity plays a role in transmission, as viruses can travel easier in dry or humid air.
+Because low humidity conditions dry out our airways, we are also more susceptible to infection with dry air.
 For the best protection from COVID-19, maintain between 40% and 60% humidity levels inside the building.

 Many buildings already have an air filtration system installed.
 If the air filter is of a high enough efficiency (MERV 13 or higher, or HEPA), some coronavirus particles can be removed from the air before it is circulated throughout the building.

 Once these particles are strained out, what then?
 Some coronavirus particles will inactivate over time, but a UV light purifier can take care of the rest through germicidal irradiation.
 Eliminating viral particles trapped in the filter will ensure that no viral particles will reenter the air and infect others, and a UV purifier will have the added benefit of killing other microbes, including molds and bacteria.

 Commercial indoor air quality monitoring can have an array of benefits, from reducing HVAC costs to improving productivity.
 During reopening, indoor air quality monitoring can help you tackle COVID-19 by tracking ventilation rates, relative humidity levels, and air filtration efficiency.